robb-j/nova-yaml/yaml.novaextension/README.md

 <img src="https://raw.githubusercontent.com/robb-j/nova-yaml/main/yaml.novaextension/Images/extension/completion.png" width="800" alt="See completion options as you write based on the JSON schema">

+### Advanced configuration

+The underlying Language Server provides more configuration which you can use by editing the `.nova/Configuration.json` file in your project.
+Details of these options can be [found here](https://github.com/redhat-developer/yaml-language-server#language-server-settings).

 ## Permissions

 Yaml Extension requires these Nova permissions: